terabyte/sebot/api.md

 	}

-### responseChosen
+### otherResponse

-Tell the server that the user chose a response to a question.
+Submit a new, proposed response to a question.
-This can probably be ignored for now, but will likely prove useful in terms of deciding if some responses are better than others, or leaving a trail of that can be analyzed later to see the most common paths through the map.
+When a user doesn't like any of the responses, they can enter their own for manual analysis and possible incorporation into the data.

 Input:

 	{
-		action: "responseChosen",
+		action: "otherResponse",
-		question_id: "KARMA_1",
+		question_id: "KARMA_1_1",
-		choice: 2,
-	}
+		text: "When I have negative thoughts, bad things happen to me", }

 Output: